-- (f) (1) By July 1, 2012, the state board shall create a separate, short form certification application template for a 2014 model year and later carryover vehicle, equipment, or engine family that shall include, but is not limited to, both of the following: - (A) A conspicuously located section for the applicant to indicate that the application is being submitted for a carryover vehicle, equipment, or engine family. - (B) A conspicuously located section for the applicant to certify, under penalty of perjury, that there are no changes in the vehicle, equipment, or engine family from the prior certified model year. - (2) The state board may request the applicant to provide additional information as needed to complete its review of an application. - (g) (1) By July 1, 2012, the state board shall create a separate, short form certification application template for a 2014 model year and later partial carryover vehicle, equipment, or engine family that shall include, but is not limited to, all of the following: - (A) A conspicuously located section for the applicant to indicate that the application is being submitted for a partial carryover vehicle, equipment, or engine family. - (B) A conspicuously located section for the applicant to certify, under penalty of perjury, that any change in an emissions-related component part has not resulted in an increase in emissions from the prior certified model year. - (C) A conspicuously located section for the applicant to indicate and provide information for any nonmaterial or minor changes from the prior certified model year, such as minor changes to emissions-related component parts that do not adversely affect emissions compliance or performance or otherwise result in increased emissions, including, but not limited to, revised labels or warranty statements, and a short statement explaining the engineering judgment or rationale relied upon by the applicant in making this determination. - (2) The state board may request the applicant to provide additional information as needed to complete its review of an application.
+8 (f) (1) By July 1, 2012, the state board shall create a separate, 9 short form certification application template for a 2014 model 10 year and later carryover vehicle, equipment, or engine family that 11 shall include, but is not limited to, both of the following: (A) A conspicuously located section for the applicant to indicate that the application is being submitted for a carryover vehicle, equipment, or engine family.

+(B) A conspicuously located section for the applicant to certify, under penalty of perjury, that there are no changes in the vehicle, equipment, or engine family from the prior certified model year.
+18 (2) The state board may request the applicant to provide 19 additional information as needed to complete its review of an 20 application. (g) (1) By July 1, 2012, the state board shall create a separate, short form certification application template for a 2014 model year and later partial carryover vehicle, equipment, or engine family that shall include, but is not limited to, all of the following: (A) A conspicuously located section for the applicant to indicate that the application is being submitted for a partial carryover vehicle, equipment, or engine family.
+28 (B) A conspicuously located section for the applicant to certify, under penalty of perjury, that any change in an emissions-related component part has not resulted in an increase in emissions from 31 the prior certified model year.
+32 (C) A conspicuously located section for the applicant to indicate 33 and provide information for any nonmaterial or minor changes 34 from the prior certified model year, such as minor changes to 35 emissions-related component parts that do not adversely affect 36 emissions compliance or performance or otherwise result in 37 increased emissions, including, but not limited to, revised labels 38 or warranty statements, and a short statement explaining the engineering judgment or rationale relied upon by the applicant in 39 40 making this determination.
+1 (2) The state board may request the applicant to provide 2 additional information as needed to complete its review of an 3 application.
+4 SEC.
+3. Section 43103.5 is added to the Health and Safety 5 Code, to read: 6 43103.5. (a) The state board may, at its discretion, approve 7 an application for certification of a new, a carryover, or a partial 8 carryover on-road or off-road vehicle, engine, or equipment family 9 for any model year that has been certified by the federal 10 Environmental Protection Agency without requiring the applicant 11 to submit to additional testing prior to certification, if both of the 12 following requirements are met: (1) The submitted test data and related information on which federal Environmental Protection Agency certification was based demonstrate compliance with state emission standards and requirements, including, but not limited to, durability and warranty requirements.